 When using Google AdWords for business and online advertisement you can see results much quicker.
 The best thing is that you have access to a wide range of metrics.
 They are showing how are the running campaigns performing, where are they most successful, all kinds of demographic data, etc.

 Continuing with another huge benefit – flexibility.

-When you’re planning campaigns with Google Ads you have the ability to customize it as you want.
+When you’re planning campaigns with Google Ads you can customize it as you want.
 And focus on your strong qualities and target specific audiences.

 Or turn things the other way – choose keywords you don’t want to be related to your website, so your ads won’t be connected to them.

-We must say your webpage has to be somehow searched on a regular basis.
+We must say your webpage has to be somehow searched regularly.
 That way your Google Ads campaign could show great results in the end.